 Back to Top Nav

 Irene Kacandes, The Dartmouth Professor of German and Comparative Literature, chaired the Department of German Studies from 2008-2011.
 She studied at the Free University of Berlin and as a Fulbright Scholar at Aristotle University in Thessaloniki.
 In 1991 she completed her Ph.D. in Comparative Literature at Harvard and taught at the University of Texas before coming to Dartmouth in 1994.
 Her interests in German range from Goethe and Kleist to Grass and Christa Wolf, and she has also published studies on Modern Greek literature.
 Specializing in narrative theory, cultural studies, and life writing, she has written articles concerning orality and literacy, feminist linguistics, trauma and memory studies, the Holocaust and Holocaust memoir, and experimental memoirs.
-In 2001 The University of Nebraska Press issued her Talk Fiction: Literature and the Talk Explosion as part of its "Frontiers of Narrative Series," and in 2009 it published Daddy's War: Greek American Stories.
+In 2001 The University of Nebraska Press issued her Talk Fiction: Literature and the Talk Explosion as the first volume of its "Frontiers of Narrative Series," and in 2009 UNP published Daddy's War: Greek American Stories.
 A Paramemoir.
-Fall 2015 her co-written book on mortality, Let's Talk About Death, appeared with Prometheus Books.
-The Chinese translation has just appeared in PRC.
-She is the co-editor of A User's Guide to German Cultural Studies (1997); with Marianne Hirsch, of Teaching the Representation of the Holocaust, published by the Modern Language Association in 2004, and with Kathryn Abrams of a special issue of Women's Studies Quarterly on "Witness."
-Her most recent publication is an anthology co-edited with her colleague Yuliya Komska called Eastern Europe Unmapped (Berghahn 2017).
+Let's Talk About Death, co-written with Steve Gordon, appeared with Prometheus Books (2015).
+The Chinese translation has appeared in the PRC.
+She is the co-editor of A User's Guide to German Cultural Studies (1997); with Marianne Hirsch, of Teaching the Representation of the Holocaust, published by the Modern Language Association in 2004; with Kathryn Abrams of an issue of Women's Studies Quarterly on "Witness"; and with her colleague Yuliya Komska of Eastern Europe Unmapped (Berghahn 2017).
+She edited and authored essays for the anthology On Being Adjacent to Historical Violence (De Gruyter, 2022).
 Irene has served in a number of international leadership positions, including as president of the International Society for the Study of Narrative and of the German Studies Association.
-She runs a book series on "Interdisciplinary German Cultural Studies" published by de Gruyter Verlag in Berlin.
-Her current research concerns the concept of co-witnessing which she has proposed as a role for those who were not at a trauma but want to testify to those who were.
-Her main illustration concerns the oldest taped testimonies of Holocaust survivors (interviewed and recorded by psychologist David Boder in 1946).
+She runs a book series on "Interdisciplinary German Cultural Studies" at De Gruyter Verlag in Berlin.
+Her current research concerns the concept of co-witnessing which she has proposed as a role for those who were not the targets of a trauma but who want to testify to those who were.
+This interest also resulted in co-founding with a former student the FB group "Doing Something."

 “An Anatomy of Family Memory”